 Then came the call from someone claiming to be his associate, an informer, someone who had worked with police before.

 Talks began, stopped, then began again.
-Finally, instead of overwhelming force leading to Morris' capture, long hours of negotiations led late Friday to his peaceful surrender at a South Tampa law office.
+Finally, instead of overwhelming force leading to Morris' capture, long hours of negotiations led late Friday to his peaceful surrender.

 A city breathed a long sigh of relief.